matuzo/matuzoat/src/blog/beyond-automatic-accessibility-testing-6-things-i-check-on-every-website-i-build.md

 * Does visual order match DOM order?
 * Can you use custom JS components without a mouse?

-There's even a [npm package for disabling the mouse cursor](https://www.npmjs.com/package/no-mouse-days), built by the wonderful [Marcy Sutton](https://twitter.com/marcysutton).
+There’s even a [npm package for disabling the mouse cursor](https://www.npmjs.com/package/no-mouse-days), built by the wonderful [Marcy Sutton](https://twitter.com/marcysutton).

 That’s not the end of the story.
 There are more things that you should check, but that’s it for now.
 I’ll share more in another post. :)